fltk/fltk/README.CMake.txt

     build in the form 1xxyy for FLTK 1.x.y (xx and yy with leading zeroes).
     The default ABI version is 1xx00 (the stable ABI throughout all patch releases of one minor FLTK version).
-The highest ABI version you may choose is 1xxyy for FLTK 1.x.y (again with leading zeroes).
+The highest ABI version you may choose is 1xxyy + 1 for FLTK 1.x.y (again with leading zeroes), i.e.

+        1xx00 <= FL_ABI_VERSION <= FL_API_VERSION + 1

+    since FLTK 1.4.2.
+In prior versions the highest ABI version that could be set was the same as FL_API_VERSION.
+The option to set the ABI version one greater than the current API version allows to build FLTK from Git or from a snapshot with the latest ABI features designated for the next higher version as long as the API version is the old version of the latest release.
-    Please see README.abi-version.txt for more information about which ABI version to select.
+    Please see README.abi-version.txt for more details.

 FLTK_ARCHFLAGS - default EMPTY
     Extra "architecture" flags used as C and C++ compiler flags.
     These flags are also "exported" to fltk-config.

-FLTK_BACKEND_WAYLAND - default ON (only Unix/Linux)
+FLTK_BACKEND_WAYLAND - default ON (only Unix/Linux, not on macOS)
-    Enable the Wayland backend for all window operations, Cairo for all graphics and Pango for text drawing (Linux+FreeBSD only).
+    Enable the Wayland backend for all window operations, Cairo for all graphics, and Pango for text drawing (Linux+FreeBSD only).
 Resulting FLTK apps use Wayland when a Wayland compositor is available at runtime, and use X11 for their window operations otherwise (unless FLTK_BACKEND_X11 is OFF), but keep using Cairo and Pango - see README.Wayland.txt.
     If FLTK_BACKEND_X11 has been turned OFF and there is no Wayland compositor at runtime, then FLTK programs fail to start.

 FLTK_BACKEND_X11 - default ON on Unix/Linux, OFF elsewhere (Windows, macOS).
     Enable or disable the X11 backend on platforms that support it.